jsang99/TriCoHackathon2021-CollegeLaneBets/README.md

 # :zap: :computer: :zap: Tri-Co Hackathon 2021 :zap: :computer: :zap:

-*This is a sample submission repository for Tri-Co Hackathon 2021.
-You can [fork this repo](https://help.github.com/articles/fork-a-repo/) and use this as a starting point.*
+*This is a submission repository for Tri-Co Hackathon 2021.
+You can [fork this repo](https://help.github.com/articles/fork-a-repo/).

 ## Team Name